kapresoft/kapresoft.github.io/_posts/2018-08-15-getting-started-with-java.md

 <!-- ########################################################### -->

-# 3.&nbsp;&nbsp;Compiling and Running Your Java Application
+## Compiling and Running Your Java Application

 The very first program we will write is the Hello World program.
 This Java code will print out to the console the words "Hello World!"